 Rehabilitation and pain management specialist: These physiotherapists are responsible for introducing exercises to reduce and manage pain following surgery, injury, or illness.
-Their major responsibilities include providing direct patient care, to assess the patient and gather information about the patient’s medical history to help make a diagnosis about the cause of the pain.
+Their major responsibilities include providing direct patient care, assessing the patient and gathering information about the patient’s medical history to help make a diagnosis about the cause of the pain.
 In addition to a physical examination, the specialist also assesses the patient’s neurological status by assessing capabilities such as sensation, reflexes, balance, gait, muscle strength, and muscle tone.

 What is the workplace/work environment of Physiotherapist like?

-Physiotherapists work in hospitals, outpatient clinics, rehabilitation centers, and private offices that have specially equipped facilities.
-Physiotherapists have a physically demanding job because, often, they have to stoop, kneel, crouch, lift, and stand for extended periods.
+In their career as physiotherapists, individuals work in hospitals, outpatient clinics, rehabilitation centres, and private offices that have specially equipped facilities.
+Individuals who opt for a career as a physiotherapist have a physically demanding job because, often, they have to stoop, kneel, crouch, lift, and stand for extended periods.

 Does Physiotherapist require travelling?

 It is a full-time job.
-A physiotherapist may have to work on weekends or in the evenings depending on the patient’s requirement.
-A physiotherapist needs to be physically present with the patient in order to help them recover.
-So, there is no scope of working from home.
+In the career of physiotherapists, individuals may have to work on weekends or in the evenings depending on the patient’s requirement.
+Individuals who opt for a career as a physiotherapist need to be physically present with the patient in order to help them recover.
+So, there is no scope for working from home.

-Employment is permanent most of the time.
+In the career as physiotherapists, an individual's employment is permanent most of the time.
 However, in the case of a sports physiotherapist, the employment may be contractual in nature.
-Many physiotherapists after gaining experience of a couple of years start working on their own and become their own bosses.
+In career as physiotherapist, individuals after gaining experience of a couple of years start working on their own and become their own bosses.